Art Student Graduate Organization (ASGO)

-GASA exists to further the professional development of graduate level art history and art studio students.
-GASA is run by graduate student-elected officers whose responsibilities include acting on behalf of the collective department graduate student body with the department and its faculty, facilitating collaboration with the larger art community, and organizing scholarly talks, art events and activities for graduate students.
-GASA officers distribute professional information to graduate students and serve as liaisons between the art graduate students and the faculty.
+ASGO exists to further the professional development of UNC graduate-level art history and studio art students.
+The organization is run by graduate student-elected officers who act on behalf of the collective graduate student body and facilitate collaboration with faculty, staff, and the larger art community.
+ASGO officers organize scholarly talks, art events and social activities, as well as distribute professional information to fellow graduate students.

-Any Department of Art student (art history or M.F.A.) in at least her/his second year in the program and who will be in residence in North Carolina the majority of his/her term may serve as a GASA officer.
-Officers are normally elected at the end of the spring semester, but in certain years, when many GASA members are away from campus, elections may be held at the beginning of the fall semester for the upcoming year.
+Any Department of Art student (Art History or M.F.A.) in at least her/his second year in the program and who will be in residence in North Carolina the majority of his/her term may serve as an ASGO officer.
+Officers are normally elected at the end of the spring semester, but in certain years, when many ASGO members are away from campus, elections for the upcoming year may be held at the beginning of the fall semester.

-Chair (Art History) & Chair (Art Studio): These chairs call and oversee agenda and meetings and act as liaisons with department chair and faculty advisor.
-Each also acts as the primary representative of his/her part of the department on behalf of the other members of ASGO.
+Co-Presidents or President and Vice President: The presidents call and oversee agenda at meetings and act as liaisons with the department chair and faculty.
+Each person also acts as a primary representative on behalf of the other members of ASGO.
 The presidents coordinate all other ASGO officers and committees.

-Secretary: The secretary takes notes during GASA meetings and distributes them via email no later than 1 week after the meeting.
-He/she is also responsible for ownership of the GASA calendar including adding all mandatory department events and facilitates the election process.
+Secretary: The secretary takes notes during ASGO meetings and distributes them via email no later than one week after the meeting.
+He/she is also responsible for maintaining the ASGO calendar, including adding all mandatory department events, and facilitates the election process.
 The secretary maintains and updates the ASGO facebook page with events and announcements.

-Treasurer: Treasurer manages financial accounts and provides statements of fiscal standing to executive board upon request.
-The treasurer is also responsible for presenting receipts to the department for reimbursement on behalf of GASA members incurring expenses and for coordinating and approving budgets including in grant and funding applications.
+Treasurer: The treasurer manages financial accounts and provides statements of fiscal standing to the executive board upon request.
+The treasurer is also responsible for presenting receipts to the department for reimbursement on behalf of ASGO members incurring expenses and for coordinating and approving budgets including in grant and funding applications.

-GPSF representative: Represents GASA at GPSF meetings and takes responsibility for ensuring that GASA members are kept up-to-date on graduate school general affairs.
+GPSF Representative: Represents ASGO at GPSF meetings and takes responsibility for ensuring that ASGO members are kept up-to-date on graduate school general affairs.

-Social coordinator: This person shares responsibility with the secretary for maintaining events on the GASA calendar and is the contact person and coordinator for social events, including volunteer activities.
-He/she also helps integrate newly enrolled and prospective students into GASA.
+Social Chair: This person shares responsibility with the secretary for maintaining events on the ASGO calendar and is the contact person and coordinator for social events, including volunteer activities.
+He/she also helps integrate newly enrolled and prospective students into ASGO.

 Other committees to be determined and formed as needed, based on approval from executive board.

-All committees must present progress reports twice annually at all-GASA meetings and as required to the executive board.
+All committees must present progress reports twice annually at all-ASGO meetings and as required to the executive board.
 Any funding requirements incurred by committees must be approved by executive board.

 All committees are formed of volunteers, who may serve indefinitely.